ilanaliouchouche/transhell/README.md

 2. :warning::warning::warning: **Data Collection**: Collect PDFs of mini dictionaries from language1 to language2.

-3. **Embedding**: After collecting the documents, build a Vector Database by embedding the documents
+3. **Embedding**: After collecting the documents, build a Vector Database by embedding the documents.

 🌍